ThomasClemons/python-challenge-1/README.md

 5. Enter the quantity of the item you would like to order at the "**You selected 'Menu Item', How many would you like to order?**" prompt.

-**Example entering quantity of 1 for menu item 1, Cookie:**
+**Example entering quantity of 1 for menu item, Cookie:**

 <pre>You selected 'Cookie', How many would you like to order?
 1
 </pre>

-6. Enter 'Y(es)' to continue or 'N(o)' to stop ordering at the "**Would you like to keep ordering?
+6. Enter Y(es) to continue or N(o) to stop ordering at the "**Would you like to keep ordering?
 (Y)es or (N)o** prompt

 <pre>Would you like to keep ordering?
 (Y)es or (N)o
 </pre>

--  Enter 'Y(es)' to continue ordering items from the menu
+-  Enter Y(es) to continue ordering items from the menu
--  Enter 'N(o)' to stop ordering
+-  Enter N(o) to stop ordering

-7. When 'N(o)' is entered, if the customer order something, an Order Summary and Order Receipt will be displayed on the terminal.
-If the the customer did not order anything, a message is printed.
+7. When N(o) is entered, if the customer placed an order, an Order Summary and Order Receipt will be displayed on the terminal.
+If the the customer did not place an order, a message is printed.
 This is the end of the program.

 **Example Order Summary:**